Thursday, January 16, 2020

 Fresh juice stand

-I am really enjoying this small-store shopping, and I am resisting the big Costco shop that we typically did once a month when we lived on Isla Mujeres.
+I enjoy this small-store shopping, and I am resisting the big Costco shop that we typically did once a month when we lived on Isla Mujeres.

-I am trying to buy fresh, eat fresh, and not stockpile supplies.
+I buy fresh, eat fresh, and do not stockpile supplies.
 How much food does one person really need?

 Lynda and The Sparkinator